i5hi/cngateway/README.md

 # cngateway

-a simple client library for cyphernode gatekeeper
+a client library for cyphernode gatekeeper

+# NOTE

+EXTREME BETA:
+We need help building this client.
+It is not safe for production use yet.

 ## setup